ArOhBeK/Ergo-Context/README.md

 # ErgoScript Development Context Package

 This package is a unified reference set for ErgoScript smart contract development on the Ergo blockchain.
-All files describe the same domain knowledge—extended UTXO (eUTXO) concepts, secure patterns, known issues, and best practices—but in different formats so you can use them with both humans and tools.
+All files describe the same domain knowledge—extended UTXO (eUTXO) concepts, secure patterns, known issues, and best practices—but in different formats so you can use them with both humans and tools, including LLMs and autonomous agents.

 ---